 IIC requires students to progress through their program toward graduation within a set and standard time frame.
 Based upon the school's requirement for 75% attendance, the maximum time frame during which students are to complete any program is 133% of the published program length.
 This quantitative measure of progress will be reviewed at 450, 900 and 1200-hour checkpoints for Cosmetology and 300-hour checkpoint for Esthetics.
-If at any time it is determined that a student is unable to complete the program within the maximum established time frame, the student will be deemed to be in unsatisfactory progress and therefore will be terminated from the program.
+If at any time it is determined that a student is unable to complete the program within the maximum established time frame, the student will be deemed to be in unsatisfactory progress and therefore may be terminated from the program.

-Maximum time frames for each program are

-Cosmetology 1500 hours: 1995 scheduled hours

-Barber 1000 hours: 1333 scheduled hours Esthetics 600 hours: 800 scheduled hours

-Cosmetology Refresher 245 hours: 326.67 scheduled hours Cosmetology Refresher 135 hours: 180 scheduled hours

-Nail Technician 100 hours: 133 scheduled hours Evelash Technician 50 hours: 66.5 scheduled hours
+Maximum time frames for each program are Cosmetology 1500 hours: 1995 scheduled hours Barber 1000 hours: 1333 scheduled hours Esthetics 600 hours: 800 scheduled hours Cosmetology Refresher 245 hours: 326.67 scheduled hours Cosmetology Refresher 135 hours: 180 scheduled hours Nail Technician 100 hours: 133 scheduled hours Eyelash Technician 50 hours: 66.5 scheduled hours

 Any student who falls below 75% attendance is advised that they may be in jeopardy of not completing within maximum time frame.
 A student in this situation must increase the cumulative attendance average immediately.
 Failure to increase the attendance rate by the next evaluation period (as applicable) may result in termination from the program.
+Please note students receiving Veterans benefits will be terminated from the program at this point and may appeal in accordance with IIC's appeal policy after the termination has been processed.
 Per accreditation and Department of Education requirements; if a student at an Official SAP evaluation is deemed not able to complete the program within the published max time frames, that student will be terminated and may apply for re-enrollment as a cash pay student.